xuankimtran/docs-1/pages/katalon-analytics/docs/strict-domain.md

 description:
 ---

-* If you enable the Strict Domain, all members of your Organization have restricted access to [Katalon TestOps](https://testops.katalon.io/login).
+* If you enable the Strict Domain, members of your Organization only have access to some of specific domains configured by you in [Katalon TestOps](https://testops.katalon.io/login).
-* If you disable the Strict Domain, all members of your Organization have full access to Katalon TestOps.
+* If you disable the Strict Domain, members of your Organization have full access to Katalon TestOps.

 > Requirements:
 >